Debt Advisory Services Scotland is directly authorised to provide debt advice to people living in Scotland.

 The arrangement of certain types of debt solutions may involve disclosure by you to us of information relating to historic or current criminal convictions or offences (together with “Criminal Disclosures”).
 This is relevant for claims and fraud management.

 Your Special Data and any Criminal Disclosures will be used by us in the same way as Your Information generally, as set out in this Customer Privacy Notice.

 How do we collect Your Information?

 We may also obtain some information from third parties, for example, creditors.
-If we use technology solutions to assist in the collection of Your Information, such as software that is able to verify your identity on-line or to access your credit status and/or bank account entries, then you will be required to provide your consent for us or our nominated processor to access your information in this manner, and details of how such software operates will be provided to you prior to the activation of the service.
+If we use technology solutions to assist in the collection of Your Information, such as software that can verify your identity online or access your credit status and/or bank account entries, then you will be required to provide your consent for us or our nominated processor to access your information in this manner, and details of how such software operates will be provided to you before the activation of the service.

 What happens to Your Information when it is disclosed to us?

-use Your Information for the purposes of responding to any queries you or your creditors may have in relation to any products you may take out, or to inform you of any developments in relation to those products of which we might become aware
+- use Your Information to respond to any queries you or your creditors may have concerning any products you may take out, or to inform you of any developments concerning those products of which we might become aware

 Sharing and transferring Your Information